profound-labs/dhp-refl-vol-1/manuscript/markdown/versepages.md

 Have you ever tried to run away from your shadow?
 As hard as you might try it never leaves you.
-Any action by body, speech or mind that is done with pure motivation, will indeed lead to increased well-being.
+Any action by body, speech or mind that is done with pure motivation will indeed lead to increased well-being.
 This is worth remembering if we intend to do something good and are about to change our minds, thinking it’s not worth the effort.
 However small and apparently insignificant the act might be, happiness will follow.
 It is